Sandy Springs DUI Lawyer - Sandy Springs DUI Attorney

 In addition to DUI defense, we also have expertise in representing probation violators in Sandy Springs, GA.
 If you are on probation in Sandy Springs and you are charged with any type of crime, fail a random drug test or alcohol screening, or if you fall behind in adhering to the terms of your probation, you should speak with a Sandy Springs DUI Lawyer immediately.
 Our office of Sandy Springs DUI Attorneys is here to help everyday.

 Any of these examples could lead your probation officer to report that you are not following your probation and issue a warrant for your arrest.
 Even if you are late on your payments or behind on your community service or counseling because of work or family problems, you could still get your probation revoked.
 A Sandy Springs DUI Attorney can help.
 We will prepare your case at our Sandy Springs office.

 If you are arrested for a probation violation and you do not have a knowledge lawyer, you could have to wait in jail for several weeks until you can see a judge.
 Getting an experienced probation violation lawyer will increase your chances of getting out of jail quickly and getting a positive outcome for your violation.
-If you have been charged with a violation of probation in Sandy Springs or think you may be charged in the near future, call the Law Offices of Richard S. Lawson today.
+If you have been charged with a violation of probation in Sandy Springs or think you may be charged in the near future, call Richard Lawson today..
 You will speak to an experienced lawyer who will answer your questions and advise you what to do next.